-CAUTION: Using a tag made with a non-corrosive material like stainless steel or plastic, all cable should be accurately identified by tagging them every 5 m or closer, onwards from the point from which they come out of the dam body into the vertical shaft.
+CAUTION: Using a tag made with a non-corrosive material like stainless steel or plastic, all cables should be accurately identified by tagging them every 5 m or closer, onwards from the point from which they come out of the dam body into the vertical shaft.

 CAUTION: To take care of any settlement and/or contraction of concrete due to temperature effects, the cable should be zigzagged by providing a uniformly distributed slack of around 0.5 m in a 15 m length of each cable.

-It is recommended to grout the cable in a vertical shaft at 2m distances so that the left to right alignment is maintained.
-Encardio-rite follows the rule which states that the cable from the most distant sensor at any elevation should be connected to the extreme left socket in the junction box.
+It is recommended to grout the cable in a vertical shaft at 2m distances so that the left-to-right alignment is maintained.
+Encardio Rite follows the rule which states that the cable from the most distant sensor at any elevation should be connected to the extreme left socket in the junction box.
 Succeeding cables from the sensors are connected progressively towards the right in the junction box.